-What to Expect on the Ice at Edge of Excellence Camps.
+What to expect on the ice at Edge Skating Camps.

 The one-ice component starts by teaching players proper skating technique and progresses to applying the technique in top speed game simulated drills.
 Good skating technique is an essential part of the game but is useless unless it can be applied in game situations.
 If players are not trained to use their new increased raw speed at top speed game like situations, players will not be able to use their new skills in a game.